DamianHancock/practical_ws/src/autonomous_nav/README.md

       </node>
   </launch>
 ```

 ### Expected Operation
 * When the launch file has been run Gazebo will first open after a couple of seconds.
 The Husky Playpen world has been chosen as the basic testing grounds for the autonomous navigation purposes
 * RViz will then launch showing appropriate visualisation of sensors
 * Move_Base will begin with AMCL configuration loaded
 * Then either the C++ or Python node will start based on which launch file was run
 * Messages will be displayed when new goals are read from the csv and loaded into the path plan within move_base
+* After all goals have attempted to be reached by the Husky, the final coordinates will all be appended to the .csv file for review